Urgent care vs. emergency room

 When to go to urgent care

-Visit an urgent care center if you need help with any of the following:
+Visit an urgent care center for:

 - Minor fractures